Accessing our website tells us you are happy to receive all our cookies. However you can change your cookie settings at any time.Find out more

 Flexiski provides a personal tailor-made service; listening to your requirements to find the snowy getaway that will suit you best.
 It's not a problem if you're a solo traveller, couple, group of friends or a crowd of 30 we know the best resorts and hotels to maximise your time on the mountain.

 Ski resorts being close as possible to major airports is going to be key for quick slope access for your ski weekend or midweek ski break so we've put together some guides to the nearest ski resorts to various airports.

 Rumour has it that you want to make the most of your time on the mountain when only going for a short duration.
 And the best way to do that is to get skiing on your arrival and departure days.
 An early flight out and a late flight back coupled with the shortest transfer possible gives you as much ski time as your legs can manage.

 We've hand-selected a few of our favourite destinations in order to get you up to the mountains in the quickest time possible.
-Not only that, they have a great choice of flexible accommodation giving you the best chance to find the right hotel or chalet for you.
+Not only that, they have a great choice of flexible accommodation giving you the best chance to find the right hotel or chalet for your European short ski break.

 At just an hour and a half transfer from Zurich and with easy train links too, Engelberg is one of the easiest resorts for short break skiing.
 It simply doesn't have the recognition the ski area deserves.
 Guaranteed snow on its glacial slopes, there's a beginner mountain as well as 2,000m of vertical and a 12km run back to town.
 A ski junkies paradise with countless off-piste routes, a town centred around a Benedictine monastery and rotating cable car taking you above the stunning glacial crevasses.
 It's 82km of pistes are perfect for short ski breaks full of snow.